Code for the Safe Transport of Radioactive Material (2019)

-Persons seeking guidance on good radiation protection practice and how to meet the requirements of the Transport Code RPS C-2 (Rev. 1) should refer to the IAEA specific safety guides listed in ARPANSA’s International Standards Register:
+Persons seeking guidance on good radiation protection practice and how to meet the requirements of the Transport Code RPS C-2 (Rev. 1) should refer to the following IAEA specific safety guides:

 - SSG-26 Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (1.6 mb)

-- SSG-33 Schedules of Provisions of the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition) (1.5 mb)
+- SSG-33 Schedules of Provisions of the IAEA Regulations for the Safe Transport of Radioactive Material (2018 Edition)

 These safety guides supersede RPS 2.1 Safety Guide for the Safe Transport of Radioactive Material (2008), and the key elements of Safety Guide for Approval Processes for the safe Transport of Radioactive Material, RPS 2.2, are included in the Transport Approval Checklists.

 Dangerous goods (Class 7 radioactive material) declaration form

 The Dangerous goods (Class 7 radioactive material) declaration form (shippers' declaration) has been updated to meet the requirements of the 2019 Transport Code.